 Kale – is great for many things, but essentially for muscle energy and weight loss.
 Your body will get multiple vitamins such as A, B, C, E, and K. These fight cancer and will protect you against stroke.

-All fantastic to assist in digestion and muscle development, fortify your heart, lower bad and increase good cholesterol.
+All are fantastic to assist in digestion and muscle development, fortifying your heart, lower bad and increasing good cholesterol.

-Recent studies suggest that vitamin E will protect you against Alzheimer.
+Recent studies suggest that vitamin E will protect you against Alzheimer’s.

 How can I increase energy levels quickly?